The Unjournal | reconsidering exploratory expansion

 Option Why it is promising What we would need

-AI safety and AI governance legal papers Fast-moving, high-stakes area where legal arguments may influence regulation, liability, institutional design, and safety norms.
-Law-and-AI scholars, evaluator candidates, and a short list of public papers with concrete legal claims.
+AI safety, AI governance, and animal welfare legal papers Fast-moving, high-stakes areas where legal arguments may influence regulation, liability, institutional design, welfare standards, and safety norms.
+Law-and-AI scholars, animal welfare law experts, evaluator candidates, and a short list of public papers with concrete legal claims.

 Post-publication review of influential articles Some legal scholarship remains influential after journal placement.
 Public expert evaluation could still help readers judge use and limits.
 Clear selection criteria and evaluators willing to review already-published work without turning it into general commentary.